 “I experienced the Jewish world through studies, travelling and meeting new people – all the while being independent and having time for my own interests.”

 After high school, I wanted to go to Israel for a year, to experience the country, learn, volunteer and live with other Jewish young adults.
 Therefore I chose Shvilim, which includes all of these things.
 During the year I experienced the Jewish world through studies, travelling and meeting new people – all the while being independent and having time for my own interests.

 I loved the variety of the program, with a balance of studying, hikes and travels, social activities and leisure time.
 I felt like I was independent and in charge of my own everyday life, but in a safe and stimulating environment, and I made friends for life.

 I loved being in the historical and lively Jerusalem with Jews from abroad.
 In the beautiful and serene Golan Heights in a group of Israeli teenagers.
 In Oslo, living the student life while getting to know the other Scandinavians.
-And of course in New York, experiencing Jewish America.
-All of these wildly diverse projects, places, people and perspectives gave me knowledge and friendships I wouldn't have otherwise.
+And of course in New York, experiencing Jewish America and developing skills for fighting anti-semitism.

 Personally, the most important thing I gained from Shvilim was getting to know Israel from the inside.
 Growing up, I always felt I “knew” Israel by going there with my parents to visit relatives, but in retrospect, it was always with a rental car and I never met new people.
 After Shvilim I feel more at home there, having Israeli friends, being able to converse in Hebrew and having seen and learnt about all kinds of places all over the country.
 It’s also a serious and academic gap year program that can give you opportunities later in life, and the skills I learnt for communication and leadership are useful in my everyday life.